-C13 The UK Government will continue to be responsible for promotion of the UK as a whole to foreign investors.
-Promotion of the UK and its constituent parts to foreign investors will be co-ordinated through the adherence of all concerned to guidelines agreed by the International Business Development Forum, on which the devolved administrations will be represented along with UK Trade & Investment and the Regional Development Agencies.
+C12 The UK Government will continue to be responsible for promotion of the UK as a whole to foreign investors.
+Promotion of the UK and its constituent parts to foreign investors will be co-ordinated through the adherence of all concerned to guidelines agreed by the International Business Development Forum, on which the devolved administrations will be represented along with UK Trade & Investment.

-C14 Where inward investment functions are carried out by publicly funded bodies, the UK Government or devolved institution sponsoring the body concerned will, as now, ensure that it follows the agreed guidance on the handling of inward investment negotiations.
-Consultation on those large mobile cases for which two or more parts of the UK are in competition will be co-ordinated by the secretariat to the Ministerial Group, and overseen by the official forum referred to above.
-The secretariat will have no direct contact with potential investors which will as at present negotiate primarily with the relevant regional or national development agencies.
+C13 Where inward investment functions are carried out by publicly funded bodies, or private sector companies acting on their behalf, the UK Government or devolved institution sponsoring the body concerned will, as now, ensure that it follows the agreed guidance on the handling of inward investment negotiations.
+Consultation on those large mobile cases for which two or more parts of the UK are in competition will be coordinated by officials in the administrations concerned except in those cases in which the involvement of the Ministerial Group is necessary.
+In the latter cases the secretariat to the Ministerial Group, overseen by the official forum referred to above, will co-ordinate the consultation.
+The secretariat will have no direct contact with potential investors which will negotiate primarily with the relevant national bodies.